particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 | Secondary USB serial emulation `USBSerial1` | &check; | &nbsp; | &nbsp; |
 | USB keyboard emulation | &check; | &check; | &nbsp; |
 | USB mouse emulation | &check; | &check; | &nbsp; |

+### PMIC and Fuel gauge

+The E Series, E Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.

+On the M SoM, the PMIC and fuel gauge are optional.
+For example, if you are powering by an external power supply and not using a battery, you can omit the components entirely.

 ## PMIC Notes